This Week’s Torah Portion (Vaetchanan)

 Let’s take a look at some Scriptures within the prophetic books that speak to a resurrection.
 The text we are reviewing can be found in Daniel 12:1-2, Isaiah 26:18-19, Ezekiel 37:12.

-The prophetic book of Daniel was penned during the time that the Jews were in living in exile in Babylon.
-So when this angel relays these words to Daniel, the angel is referring to Jews as “your people” way in the future, a time which still has not manifested yet.
+The prophetic book of Daniel was penned during the time that the exiled Jews were living in Babylon.
+So when this angel relayed these words to Daniel, the angel was referring to Jews as “your people” way in the future, a time which still has not manifested yet.
 Specifically, this prophecy is believed to be referring to the Battle led by Gog of Magog.
 Clearly, the angel is telling Daniel with the intention he will write it down for future generations to know and be encouraged that during that awful time Jews will be rescued if they are not blotted out of the book of life, meaning if they are still alive at this time.
 Zechariah 14 and Ezekiel 38 also describe this horrific battle.
-In regards to the expression, inscribed in the book, other passages within the Hebrew Bible equate that expression to mean an Israelite, now known as Jews, are alive essentially because they haven’t transgressed the Torah, G!d’s instructions.
-In other words, to intentionally violate G!d’s boundaries means one will be removed or blotted out from the Book of Life.
+In regards to the expression, inscribed in the book, other passages within the Hebrew Bible equate that expression to mean an Israelite, now known as Jews, are alive essentially because they haven’t transgressed the Torah, God’s instructions.
+In other words, to intentionally violate God’s boundaries means one will be removed or blotted out from the Book of Life.
 This is why on Yom Kippur, Jews strive to be inscribed in the book of life for another year.
 That in itself is an entirely different teaching perhaps we can explore at another time.
-For now, I have put some of those Scriptures in the description if you want to look them up later.
-So, those Jews which are alive will be rescued, whereas many of those that are dead, will be resurrected.
+So, those Jews (not Christians) who are alive at that time will be rescued, whereas many of those that are dead, will be resurrected.
+Nevertheless, all people will be resurrected at some point.
+Some sects of orthodox Judaism teach there will be two resurrections – one will be for the Jews (Israelites) wherever they are located, and one for Gentiles (non-Jews).
+What that will look like and the timing is speculated, but the general consensus among sects of orthodox Judaism (but not liberal denominations of Judaism) is everyone is resurrected at some point in the future.

 RESCUED

 This particular text in Jeremiah 16 is interesting because it reveals this rescue operation of the Jews will make the original Exodus story look like nothing compared to this greater exodus to come.
-I didn’t type out the entire text, but I also wanted to point out how G!d says through the prophet Jeremiah that it will be as if G!d is sending fishermen to haul out Jews or a helicopter rescue squad rescuing people who’ve gone overboard.
-What exactly that looks like is to be determined, but you get the idea G!d loves Jews very much and promises to rescue us at that terrible moment.
+I didn’t type out the entire text, but I also wanted to point out how God says through the prophet Jeremiah that it will be as if God is sending fishermen to haul out Jews or a helicopter rescue squad rescuing people who’ve gone overboard.
+What exactly that looks like is to be determined, but you get the idea God loves Jews very much and promises to rescue Jews at that terrible moment.
 It’s going to be epic!

-G!d is all about making His Name known or His Presence and authority known.
-He’s all about taking people from a culture of worshiping many false gods to a culture of worshipping Him the One True G!d.
+God is all about making His Name known or His Presence and authority known.
+He’s all about taking people from a culture of worshiping many false gods to a culture of worshipping Him the One True God.
 Just as He made Himself known to both the Israelites and Egyptians in the Book of Exodus, He will do so again when He rescues Jews in the future.
+All of the Jewish and Gentile populations worldwide will know who the One True God of Abraham, Isaac, and Jacob is!

-This verse I included because it speaks to how much G!d loves Jerusalem inferring Jews living in that holy city.
-It also validates what G!d told Abraham when He said in Genesis 12:3, I will bless those who bless you and curse those who curse you.
+This verse I included because it speaks to how much God loves Jerusalem inferring Jews living in that holy city.
+It also validates what God told Abraham when He said in Genesis 12:3, I will bless those who bless you and curse those who curse you.
+Note: If you want to survive all that’s to come, don’t say or do anything against Israel/Jews (see Zechariah 14).
+Because to do so, is to harm those in the apple of God’s eye (Zechariah 2:8).
+I feel like most evangelical Christians are aware of this important truth, thankfully.

-Although Isaiah 56 doesn’t specifically refer to Jews being rescued, I’m including it within this teaching, because it does state that anyone who chooses to keep G!d’s covenant, meaning live by the instructions He gave Israel at Mt.
+Although Isaiah 56 doesn’t specifically refer to Jews being rescued, I’m including it within this teaching, because it does state that anyone who chooses to keep God’s covenant, meaning live by the instructions He gave Israel at Mt.
 Sinai, will also be brought to Israel.
-It infers these Jews-By-Choice or converts such as myself will also be rescued.
-This chapter of Isaiah 56 says those adopted in as Jews will be considered even better than sons and daughters, meaning natural Jews.
+It infers these Jews-By-Choice (converts) or perhaps Gentiles who obey aspects of Torah will also be rescued.
+This chapter of Isaiah 56 says these individuals will be considered even better than sons and daughters, meaning naturally born Jews.

 RESTORED

 Isaiah repeatedly speaks to the fact that leaders of other nations, kings, will fall in line as they will be subservient to the kingdom of Israel (see above).
-With that said, we will eventually study Isaiah 52 and 53 to understand how kings or leaders of other nations will be shocked to see Israel, the once suffering servant is elevated.
+With that said, you may want to study Isaiah 52 and 53 to understand how kings or leaders of other nations will be shocked to see Israel, the once suffering servant will be elevated.
 That’s right, Isaiah 53 isn’t describing Jesus, but rather Isaiah clearly identifies several times leading up to that infamous and misunderstood passage that Israel is the servant.
-But that is for another teaching.

 In this passage of Jeremiah 30 (see below), we once again see yet a different prophet refers to Israel as “outcast” whereas Isaiah chose “suffering servant”, but Jews are not despised forever.
-For here, as in many other passages, G!d encourages Jews to let them know He has a plan to restore, rebuilt, and replant.
-Moreover, elevate Jews and the nation of Israel.
+For here, as in many other passages, God encourages Jews to let them know He has a plan to restore, rebuild, and replant.
+Moreover, to elevate Jews and the nation of Israel.

-Yet another passage reiterates that though you, being Jews, were once despised, you will be restored and live in security.
+Yet another passage reiterates that though Jews were once despised they will be restored and live in security.

-As highlighted earlier, G!d reveals His plans through His prophets (Amos 3:7).
-Isn’t it strange that there are no texts in the entire Hebrew Bible about Gentiles being raptured to heaven or anything pertaining to such doctrine?
+As highlighted earlier, God reveals His plans through His prophets (Amos 3:7).
+Isn’t it strange that there are no texts in the entire Jewish Bible, or “Old Testament”, about Gentiles being raptured to heaven or anything pertaining to such doctrine?
 Interestingly, the prophet Jeremiah says that at that time the Gentiles will be shocked and realize they were taught lies.
 Notice it doesn’t say Jews will be shocked, but specifically, the prophets declare the Gentiles will be surprised.
 I know I sure was upon realizing all of this.

-In conclusion, the prophets of the Hebrew Bible make no mention of people being raptured to Heaven but do frequently refer to Jews being resurrected, rescued, and restored to Israel.
+In conclusion, the prophets of the Jewish Bible make no mention of people being raptured to Heaven but do frequently refer to Jews being resurrected, rescued, and restored to Israel.

 SOUL-WORK